 which is the value of the time series

 server_latency at 3:42 PM.

 The legend displays 1.505ms, which is the value of the time series

 server_latency at 3:30 PM:

-To magnify the graph in a specific time interval, follow these steps:
+To magnify the graph in a specific time interval, do the following:

 - Place your pointer in the graph area at one end of the time interval that you want to view in more detail.

 Drag your pointer horizontally to the other end of the interval.
-This creates a gray region between two time selectors.
+The drag action creates a dim region between two time selectors.

 After you release the pointer button, the graph is redrawn using the range of X-axis values that you selected.
 The Y-axis range is automatically adjusted based on the values in the time period you selected.